What is a Working Holiday Visa?

 Your guide to the working holiday visa.

 The working holiday visa is a document allowing you to legally work while holidaying in a country.
 There are many countries which have these “working holiday schemes”, but we personally think the New Zealand working holiday scheme is the best of the bunch for totally biased reasons.
+We’ll go more into detail on what is a working holiday visa in the article below.

 Essentially, the working holiday visa in New Zealand allows young people, usually aged between 18-30 years old, to work temporary jobs throughout 6, 12 or 23 months in New Zealand in order to fund their travels.
 Although there are a set of requirements and conditions of the visa, it is fairly straight-forward to apply for online.